Home » computer engineering » Types of network topology in computer system

 Advantages of ring topology

-2. The network structure remains orderly and predictable.
+2. Data flow remains organized and predictable.

 Disadvantages of ring topology